 Be the reason Banff stops COVID

 COVID sucks.
 We get it.
 It has turned everyone’s world upside down.
 We know you miss socializing.
-But we all need to take precautions to help prevent the spread.
-If we don’t, we are going to miss out on the things that make living in Banff so great.
+But we all need to make changes to help stop the spread.

 Each of us needs to act like we have the virus and we need to stop spreading to others.
 We need to behave as if our friends, colleagues and people who live in our buildings could be COVID positive.

 It's a real drag being required to quarantine for 14 days if you learn that you came in close contact with someone who has just tested positive.
-Wouldn't you rather be out enjoying Banff's mountains or local après-ski offerings?
+Wouldn't you rather be out enjoying Banff's fresh mountain air?

 What you need to do: